lorensen/VTKExamples/src/VTKBook/Chapter6.md

 (**Figure6--13** (a)).
 The line begins at the point with which the vector is associated and is oriented in

-the direction of the vector components .
+the direction of the vector components.
 Typically,()v,,vv the resulting line must be scaled up x y z

 or down to control the size of its visual representation.
 This